mathisbot/opengl-fps/README.md

 <a name="getting-started"></a>

 If you just want to try out the game, simply download the `release.zip` file.
+Currently, the game files contained in this directory are only compatible with 64-bit Windows systems.
+In the future, I plan to compile the project for other widespread systems (Linux and 32-bit).
-However, there's currently no way to change the key bindings, and I'm left-handed.
+For the moment, no menu has been implemented: there's no way to change your keys from within the game.
+Bindings are detailed in <a href="#usage">Usage</a>.

 Otherwise, follow these steps: